- About the Board

 The Clerk is the clerical officer of the governing body and attends to duties necessary to ensure its proper functioning.
 The Clerk preserves the integrity of the local legislative process by issuing notices of pending matters and decisions made to assure timely public access; certifies to the passage of all acts, orders, and judgments made under the authority of the governing body; serves as the official repository for its official records and instruments of writing; and is custodian of its seal.
 The Clerk is assisted in the performance of his duties by a team of deputies who coordinate the myriad responsibilities related to the operation of the Board of County Commissioners.

-Stephen E. Powell currently serves as the Clerk of the Board.
-His duties include:
+Linda Barnes currently serves as the Interim Clerk of the Board.
+Her duties include:

 Legislative Administration - Provide accurate and timely procedural, technical, and administrative support so that responsible, legally-sound decisions can be made to govern the community.